 In different ways each narrative examines human nature, the human experience, how we observe ourselves, others, and our environment.

-The Outsider’s Mind uses literary and fantastical elements to paint allegorical pictures of the concepts that speak to the various ways we experience and interpret the world around us, but that often go unnoticed.
+The Outsider’s Mind uses literary and supernatural elements to paint allegorical pictures of the concepts that speak to the various ways we experience and interpret the world around us, but that often go unnoticed.

 “Unless you’re looking for, or creating, a dull moment, you’ll go blind attempting to find one.”